y-sunflower/plotjs/docs/how-it-works.md

 There are 2 ways to tackle this problem:

 - Take a matplotlib Figure (instance containing all plot elements) and convert it to a more common format such as json.
+We call this **serialization**.
 Then, with this json file, we recreate the figure with an interactive tool such as D3.js (that's what [mpld3](https://github.com/mpld3/mpld3) does btw!).
 - Use native matplotlib figure output format (especially SVG) and parse this instead (that's what `plotjs` does).

 The second option is **much simpler** (well, it depends) because we don't have to